Rio Lagartos Yucatan: The Complete 2026 Guide — Flamingos, Pink Lakes & Tours

 Rio Lagartos Flamingoes

 Here, you’ll find some of the richest ecosystems in the Yucatan Peninsula.
-Instagram-worthy shots aside, if nature and wildlife are your things, Rio Lagartos is a must-visit location for you.
+Instagram-worthy shots aside, if nature and wildlife are your thing, Rio Lagartos is a must-visit location for you.

 There are a total of eight ecosystems in this beautiful area, from mangrove forests to coastal dunes and even Mexico’s first Ramsar site.

-For those of you who are unaware, a Ramsar site is an area of wetlands that are considered to be of international importance due to its ecological diversity.
+For those of you who are unaware, a Ramsar site is an area of wetlands that is considered to be of international importance due to its ecological diversity.

-Rio Lagartos is also the name of the small town right on the ocean from where the boat tours leave.
+Rio Lagartos is also the name of the small town right on the ocean, where the boat tours depart.
 Here you can experience the local authentic charm, and romantic walks while admiring spectacular sunrises and sunsets by the pier.

 There are also a few nice hotels for your convenience.
-In fact, as I explain more later in this post, the best way to enjoy a tour in Rio Lagartos is by leaving early morning at sunrise.
+In fact, as I explain later in this post, the best way to enjoy a tour in Rio Lagartos is to leave early in the morning at sunrise.

-That’s why it’s recommendable to spend the night before the tour here.
+That’s why it’s recommended to spend the night before the tour here.

 Now that you know more about this wonderful place, you must be wondering how to get here and how to make the most of your time.
 That’s what this post is about. 🙂